alessfm/space-caos/README.md

 **ℹ Info**
 ---

-It was my first attempt to make a game, _so the code is a bit old_, but I'm planning to fix it and upgrade to PyGame 2.0. **Stay tuned!**
+It was my first attempt to make a game, _so the code is a bit old_, but I'm planning to fix it and upgrade to PyGame 2.0 and Python 3.9.7. **Stay tuned!**